 Step 1: What Do You Need Your Machine to Do?

-Before you start shopping, consider exactly what you want from your unit, apart from pain relief of course.
+Before you start shopping, consider exactly what you want from your unit, apart from non-invasive pain relief of course.
 Try to avoid just throwing the first unit you like the look of into your basket.

 Consider all aspects, such as: